vanus-labs/vanus-connect/connectors/source-http/README.md

 Users can specify their configs by either setting environments variables or mount a config.json to `/vance/config/config.json` when they run the connector.

-### Set environments variables for HTTP-Source
+### Set environments variables for HTTP Source

 ```
-//use V_TARGET to specify the target URL HTTP-Source will send CloudEvents to
+//use V_TARGET to specify the target URL HTTP Source will send CloudEvents to
 --env "V_TARGET"="http://localhost:8081"

 //use V_PORT to specify the port HTTP Source is listening on